 Not only does our Calendar list all Run and See Georgia Grand Prix Series races, but all running events around the state that send us information.
 It provides links to the race information, links to their web sites and race flyers, and links to online registration.

 In addition, if you participate in the Grand Prix races, you can check your points in real time, as well as current age group standings.

 And our Results page has links to complete race results (not just age-group winners) sent in by race directors from around the state, as well as complete results from events timed by Georgia Runner Event Timing.

-Welcome to the new Georgia Runner website.
-Please bear with us as we work to make this site even better than the old site.
-When you log in for the first time (see Member Login below), please use the “Forgot Password?” link under the Login button to reset your password.
+If you are having trouble logging in (see Member Login below), please use the “Forgot Password?” link under the Login button to reset your password.
 If you still cannot log in, please email us at firstname.lastname@example.org and we will do our best to solve your problems as soon as possible.
 Thanks!